sitebricks/sitebricks.github.com/src/main/resources/pages/config.markdown

   * Capture all page mappings in one place
   * Avoid package scanning because it loads classes that are not all pages
   * Avoid package scanning because it is slow
-  * Avoid package scanning because it is unfeasible (for example, in Google Appengine)
+  * Avoid package scanning because it is unfeasible (for example, due to a security manager or in Google Appengine)
   * Package a Sitebricks library for distribution as a drop-in module

 Declaration of a basic page, a service and a brick.